-- " To never solicit a gift from a patient, vendor, or fellow workforce member. - " To accept only the following types of gifts from patients: (1) perishable gifts, such as food and flowers, that are shared with your department or unit; or (2) handmade gifts, such as a knitted scarf or headband.
-You may only give patients gifts that have been approved by the Office of Corporate Compliance. - " To only give and accept gifts from workforce members that do not compromise or appear to compromise your business judgment, the delivery of patient care, or the performance of your job duties. - " To never accept cash or cash-equivalent items from vendors.
+- " To never solicit a gift from a patient, vendor or fellow workforce member. - " To accept only the following types of gifts from patients: (1) perishable gifts, such as food and flowers that are shared with your department or unit; or (2) handmade gifts such as a knitted scarf or headband.
+You may only give patients gifts that have been approved by the Office of Corporate Compliance. - " To only give and accept gifts from workforce members that do not compromise or appear to compromise your business judgment, the delivery of patient care or the performance of your job duties. - " To never accept cash or cash equivalent items from vendors.
 Workforce members may only accept a gift, including a meal, if it is valued at less than \$50 from a vendor, and workforce members may not accept more than \$250 worth of total gifts, including meals, from a vendor each year.
-Workforce members may not accept a gift from a vendor even if the gift is valued at less than \$50 if that gift compromises or appears to compromise the workforce member's judgment, the delivery of patient care, or the performance of his or her job.
+Workforce members may not accept a gift from a vendor even if the gift is valued at less than \$50 if that gift compromises or appears to compromise the workforce member's judgment, the delivery of patient care or the performance of his or her job. - " Obtain prior approval from Harris Health's Office of Corporate Compliance before organizing or engaging in a Harris Health campaign to provide gifts to patients and/or their families.